Table of Contents

 MemoryStreamSlim.UseNativeLargeMemoryBuffers = true;

-The number of 64K buffer segments that are allocated from native memory can be monitored using the Native Segments Allocated counter.
+The number of 64KB buffer segments allocated from native memory can be monitored using the Native Segments Allocated counter.